+ Total (United Kingdom):

-A quick heads up about this case : This is a HOT case with an AIO in the front.
-I've taken measures to fix it (around the end of album) and airflow is perfect now but if your not willing to hack up the front panel and are planing to use a big AIO I might look elsewhere (Meshify C hint hint).
+A quick heads up about this case : With my particular setup this case runs HOT with an AIO in the front.
+I've taken measures to fix it (around the end of album) and airflow is perfect now.
 Its definitely usable but its just something to be aware of.
 I have a friend who runs just fans in the front and an air cooler and the case is fine in this configuration.

 Lets cut straight to the chase, I built a PC, realized that I didn't love the case and the CPU cooler was not up to the task so went back to the drawing board.